 The developer may test this right away inside the Designer.
-The Designer plugin is provided by the CUT library, and any Qt Plugin that is rendered in the Designer is a fully capable one.
+The Designer plugin we develop in the widget_example_, and any Qt Plugin that is rendered in the Designer is a fully capable one.

 In the Designer Toolbar press the Edit Widgets button, or press

 F3.
-Now change the values in the Double Spin Boxes, and see the target (blue) and current (red) indicators in the Dart Board move.
+Now change the values in the Double Spin Boxes, and play with the values in the Double Spin Boxes and see how the target (blue) and current (red) indicators in the Dart Board move.

 For this the developer needs to use the Action Editor Tab.
 We recommend to drag this from its current position below the Property Editor Tab, and move it below the MainWindow Form.
 This will give us extra space.
 If the Action Editor Tab is not visible, you can make it visible using the Designer Main Menu, then View Menu, and click on the Action Editor entry.